OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`insertion sort` to improve over :math:`\Theta(n^2)` worst case cost.

+   shortest path
+      Given a :term:`graph` with distances or :term:`weights <weight>` on the :term:`edges <edge>`, the shortest path between two nodes is the path with least total distance or weight.
+      Examples of the shortest paths problems are the :term:`single-source shortest paths problem` and the
+      :term:`all-pairs shortest paths problem`.

    sibling
       In a :term:`tree`, a sibling of :term:`node` :math:`A` is any other node with the same :term:`parent` as :math:`A`.